Has your pet bearded dragon been experiencing eye problems?

 If you notice a change in your beardie’s eyes, take your examination a bit further.

-The skin of a dragon is another great indicator of its hydration levels.
+The skin of a dragon is another excellent indicator of its hydration levels.

 If the skin is wrinkled, this may be a sign of dehydration.